stepanjaburek/stepanjaburek.github.io/content/authors/admin/_index.md

 Hi!
 My name is Štěpán Jabůrek.
 I am a master´s student at the [Institute of Political Studies](https://ips.fsv.cuni.cz/en) at Charles University in Prague.
 I am currently a research assistant at the Faculty of Social Sciences and the Faculty of Law at Charles University.

-My substantive research interests revolve mainly around political communication, the politicization of international cooperation, and generally the intersection of domestic and international politics.
+My substantive research revolves mainly around political communication, international cooperation, and generally the intersection of domestic and international politics.
 Methodologically, I am interested in statistics and computational text analysis in political research.